 - All children, regardless of their circumstances, are entitled to a full-time education, which is suitable to their age, ability, aptitude and any special educational needs they may have.
 Effective information sharing between St Lawrence College, parents, and the local authority is critical to ensuring that all children are safe and receiving suitable education. - All pupils at St Lawrence College are included in both our Admissions Register and Attendance Register as the law requires.
 These are kept accurate and up-to-date, and parents are encouraged to inform the College if any contact details change or their child is going to be absent for a particular reason.
-This can assist the school and local authority when making enquiries to locate children missing education. - St Lawrence College monitors attendance closely and in instances when it is poor or irregular seeks to address it as quickly as possible.
-The College will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more. - Where a parent notifies us that a pupil will live at another address, the College will record the following information in the Admissions Register: - o the full name of the parent with whom the pupil will live; - o the new address; and - the date from when it is expected the pupil will live at this address. - Where a parent of a pupil notifies the College that the pupil is registered at another school or will be attending a different school in future, the following information will be recorded in the Admissions Register: - o the name of the new school; and - the last date on which the pupil attended. - Following the advice given in the Children Missing Education guidance, the College will endeavour to ascertain the whereabouts of any pupil who leaves without giving the name of their new school. - The College, as part of its duty to identify children of compulsory school age who are missing education, will also follow up with any child who might be at risk of not receiving an education and who might be at risk of being harmed, exploited or radicalised. - College staff will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+This can assist the school and local authority when making enquiries to locate children absent from education. - St Lawrence College monitors attendance closely and in instances when it is poor or irregular seeks to address it as quickly as possible.
+The College will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more. - Where a parent notifies us that a pupil will live at another address, the College will record the following information in the Admissions Register: - o the full name of the parent with whom the pupil will live; - o the new address; and - o the date from when it is expected the pupil will live at this address. - Where a parent of a pupil notifies the College that the pupil is registered at another school or will be attending a different school in future, the following information will be recorded in the Admissions Register: - o the name of the new school; and - the last date on which the pupil attended. - Following the advice given in the Children Missing Education guidance, the College will endeavour to ascertain the whereabouts of any pupil who leaves without giving the name of their new school. - The College, as part of its duty to identify children of compulsory school age who are absent from education, will also follow up with any child who might be at risk of not receiving an education and who might be at risk of being harmed, exploited or radicalised.

+- College staff will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future. - Being absent / missing, from education can be a warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation.

-7. Child Sexual Exploitation, Honour-based Abuse (including Female Genital Mutilation and Forced Marriage), Child Criminal Exploitation (including gangs and county lines), Domestic Abuse, Online Safety
+7. Child Sexual Exploitation, Honour-based Abuse (including Female Genital Mutilation and Child Marriage), Child Criminal Exploitation (including gangs and county lines), Domestic Abuse, Online Safety

-Given the wide cultural and social mix of St Lawrence College's pupil roll it is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, female genital mutilation and forced marriage.
+Given the wide cultural and social mix of St Lawrence College's pupil roll it is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, female genital mutilation and child marriage.
 It is also important for us to be aware of the growing number of cases in the UK of Child Sexual Exploitation and Honour-Based Abuse which have occurred against children and the fact that such forms of abuse could be a safeguarding/child protection issue for some of our pupils in the School population.